EDSA examines EU-US Data Privacy Framework: This still needs to be improved

 According to the EDSA, however, the US authorities' monitoring of compliance with the DPF principles is still inadequate.
 The low number of complaints received to date under the DPF shows how important it is for the US authorities to initiate monitoring measures to check whether DPF-certified companies are complying with the key DPF principles.
 The EDSA is therefore calling for increased controls.

 A central concern of the review relates to government access to data by US authorities, in particular by intelligence agencies.
-The principles of necessity and proportionality enshrined in the DPF are crucial here.
+Here, the principles of data protection enshrined in the DPF Necessity and proportionality are crucial.
 Executive Order 14086 was seen as progress, but concerns remain:

-• The US continues to allow mass surveillance measures without prior independent authorization, which contradicts the requirements of the European Court of Justice.
+• The USA continues to allow mass surveillance measures without prior independent authorization, which contradicts the requirements of the European Court of Justice.

 • Section 702 of the U.S. Foreign Intelligence Surveillance Act (FISA) regulates the surveillance of non-U.S. citizens outside U.S. territory, e.g. by the NSA.
-Here, the scope of surveillance measures has been significantly expanded, which raises questions of transparency and predictability.
+Here, the scope of surveillance measures has been considerably expanded, which raises questions of Transparency and predictability.

 The EDPB emphasizes that these issues should be given priority in future reviews.

-Reading tip: EU Commission adopts new adequacy decision for secure data transfers between EU and US
+Reading tip: EU Commission adopts new adequacy decision for safe Data transmission between the EU and the USA

 Law enforcement and legal remedies